Micro RC Airplanes

 The Champ is loosely based on the full size Aeronca Champion and its high-wing design makes it nice and stable in the air - great for beginners.

-It's sold, as many micro planes are, as an RTF package so everything you need is in the box, and it's very affordable which is always good when you're entering a new hobby!
-And, as previously mentioned, they come in a very handy carry-box, so such micro planes have a great 'convenience factor'.
+It's sold, as many micro planes are, as an RTF package so everything you need is in the box, and it's very affordable which is always good when you're entering a new hobby.
+Such micro planes have a great 'convenience factor'.

 Furthermore, small rc planes can be flown in smaller areas which is handy if your flying area is limited in size.